kamilkisiela/graphql-inspector/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![renovate-app badge](https://img.shields.io/badge/renovate-app-blue.svg)](https://renovateapp.com/)

-GraphQL Inspector ouputs a list of changes between two GraphQL schemas.
+**GraphQL Inspector** ouputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
-It helps you validate documents and fragments and find similar types.
+It helps you validate documents and fragments against a schema and even find similar or duplicated types.

 ![Example](./demo.gif)

+## Features

+Major features:

+- **Compares schemas**
+- **Finds breaking or dangerous changes**
+- **Validates documents against a schema**
+- **Finds similar / duplicated types**

+GraphQL Inspector has a **CLI** and also a **programatic API**, so you can use it however you want to and even build tools on top of it.

 ## Installation